7anshuai/abba/README.md

 The last command is generally what most hosting providers use to start your application when deployed, so it should take care of everything.

-You can find small guides for Heroku, App Engine and AWS in [the deployment](DEPLOYMENT.md) document.

 ## License
 MIT License.
 See the [LICENSE](LICENSE) file.